Latin is rarely taught these days in Great Britain. It might be because for a long time learning Latin was maybe the most boring subject.

 Turkish, Icelandic or even Bosnian are other languages that have been influenced by Latin!

-Latin may be more than 2500 years old and may have stopped to evolve a long time ago, it remains important to understand that this language, which at one point was spoken throughout Europe and across the Mediterranean costs, was once a thriving language.
+Latin may be more than 2500 years old and may have stopped evolving a long time ago, it remains important to understand that this language, which at one point was spoken throughout Europe and across the Mediterranean coast, was once a thriving language.